nblair2/dingopie/README.md

 > Example [primary.pcapng.gz](.media/primary.pcapng.gz)

-Primary is the term that the DNP3 specification uses for describing connections from a DNP3 master to outstation.
-Dingopie borrows this nomenclature to describe when a client is sending data to a server.
+Primary is the term that the DNP3 specification uses for describing connections from a DNP3 master to outstation. dingopie borrows this nomenclature to describe when a client is sending data to a server.
 This sequence uses DNP3 Direct Operate commands and Group 41, Variation 1 (Analog Output Command - 32 bit) objects to transfer data.
 Direct Operate commands need to be acknowledged, so each data message sent by the client will be echoed back by the server.
 This will result in high traffic volume.
 It is also unrealistic to see so many repeated (and random) commands.

 ```mermaid
 sequenceDiagram